northeast-kansas-library-system/next/docs/_sources/pages/hoopla.search.rst.txt

       :alt: View of Hoopla details page for this title
    |

 #.
-If you are logged into your Next Search Catalog account and you have a Hoopla account with that card number, you will see additional options after the search is complete
+If you are logged into your Next Search Catalog account and your Hoopla account with that card number, you will see additional options after the search is complete

    .. image:: ../images/hoopla.search.0050.png
       :alt: View of OPAC search when logged in